top of page

 Food Rescue

-Harvard Shelter is a place where families who have lost hope can find it.
+Harvard Shelter is a place where families find hope and kids shine.

 SPIRIT of Santa Paula has been serving the least powerful and most vulnerable in the Santa Clara Valley since 2002.
-It provides 49 beds year-round, 175 meals a day to shelter guests and people on the streets, case management to help people get back on their feet to find permanent supportive housing, and showers to homeless neighbors in the Valley.
-We distribute 1 million pounds of food each year to people who are food insecure.
+It provides 49 beds year-round, 175 meals a day to shelter guests and people on the streets.
+We provide case management to help people get back on their feet and find permanent supportive housing.
+One Stop provides medical services and showers to neighbors experiencing homelessness in the Santa Clara River Valley.
+We distribute 2 million pounds of food each year to people who are food insecure.

-We have the highest Platinum Rating with GuideStar for fiscal transparency.
+We have the highest Platinum Rating with GuideStar for fiscal transparency and board responsibility.

 Needs of the Week